restatedev/restate/docs/dev/rust-guidelines.md

 * Don't use `Box<dyn std::error::Error>` but rather use `anyhow::Error` for generic errors/error type erasure.
 * `anyhow::Error` should be used only when it is irrelevant for the consumer of the fallible method to distinguish the error type.
   It is fine to use `anyhow::Error` as error source when defining a variant of your error type using `thiserror`, in order to hide the implementation details of the fallible method.
 * When defining error types, use `CodedError` to document how to troubleshoot the error.
 These documentation pages are automatically embedded in the Restate documentation.
-Check `restate_errors` for more details.
+Check `restate-errors` for more details.